gchq/Palisade-services/data-service/README.md

 **attributes will include the numbers for records processed and records returned

-***data types that may not be available depending on when the error occurred
+***data that may not be available depending on when the error occurred

 ## REST Interface